-The Online safety Policy relates to all members of St. Botolph's community (including staff, governors, volunteers, contractors, pupils, parents/carers, visitors and community users) who have access to our digital technology, networks and systems, whether onsite or remotely.
+The Online safety Policy relates to all members of St. Botolph's community (including staff, governors, volunteers, contractors, pupils, parents/carers, visitors and community users) who have access to our digital technology, networks and systems, whether onsite or remotely, using school owned devices or personal technology.
 It also relates to other policies including those for Computing, bullying and for Safeguarding and Child Protection.